masum184e/handbook/web/nextjs.md

        );
      }
      ```
+### Data Fetching
+1. `getStaticProps` → Static Site Generation (SSG)
+- Runs at build time.
+- Pre-renders HTML + JSON.
+- Best for content that doesn’t change often.
+- Visiting `/static` will always show the same pre-rendered content until the site is rebuilt.
+2. `getServerSideProps` → Server-Side Rendering (SSR)
+- Runs on every request (Node.js server or Vercel Function).
+- Fetches fresh data each time.
+- Visiting `/server` always returns the latest time (fresh data per request).
+3. `getStaticPaths` (with `getStaticProps`) → Dynamic SSG

+- Used with dynamic routes (`[id].tsx`).
+- Pre-renders specific paths.
+4. `getInitialProps` (Legacy)

+- Runs on both server and client (not recommended anymore).
+- Still exists for compatibility, but usually replaced with `getStaticProps` or `getServerSideProps`.
+5. CSR via `useEffect`
+6. ISR via `revalidate`

+### Components
+In the Pages Router (unlike the App Router), everything is a client component by default.

+- All pages/components run in the browser after hydration.
+- Server-side work is done via:
+  - `getServerSideProps` (SSR)
+  - `getStaticProps` (SSG)
+  - API routes (`pages/api/*`).
+So, the "Server Component" concept doesn’t exist here (that’s App Router only).
+But, you can still execute server-side logic via the lifecycle methods.

+#### Rendering Modes in pages/

+Next.js `pages/` supports four rendering strategies:

+1. Static Generation (SSG) → `getStaticProps`
+2. Server-Side Rendering (SSR) → `getServerSideProps`
+3. Client-Side Rendering (CSR) → Fetching data inside `useEffect` in the browser
+4. Incremental Static Regeneration (ISR) → `getStaticProps` + `revalidate`
 ## `app` Directory

 With Next.js 13+, a new App Router was introduced, replacing the traditional `pages` directory with a more flexible and powerful routing system using the `app` directory.
 This new system is built on React Server Components (RSC) and introduces features like layouts, loading states, server actions, and streaming.